-One of the materials needed for Holy Grail ceremonies.
+One of the materials needed for Holy Grail rituals.

 The beautiful eye ball gouged out immediately after death, or perhaps from a live human, serves as a key to break the seal of the Underground Ruins, the Remote Graves section.

-Indeed, the witches’ mansion enshrines a statue of a hooded woman performing what appears to be a healing ritual upon an ailing man laid on an altar, flanked by smaller women seemingly praying it goes well.
-Leading up to this hang more statues of bandaged-up men in similar prayer.
-Taken together, the witch’s residence appears to double as a kind of prayer house.
-This explains the fancy bridge connecting two elevated platforms in the middle of the room — it is an ambo for the hooded preachers to interact with their congregation from above.
-The statues make their message clear: the witches alone can ensure health and safety of Hemwick.
-As we can see in their boss battle, they can use their arcane arts to heal and revive others.
-The elders preserve the old traditions and so continue to be looked toward for both temporal and spiritual guidance even after the ancestral blood has thinned and who-knows-how-many generations have passed, carrying on Pthumer’s matriarchal societal structure in the process.
+Indeed, the witches’ mansion enshrines a statue of a hooded woman standing over the ailing man laid on an altar, her and two smaller women on either side looking to the heavens for healing.
+Leading up to this hang more statues of bandaged men in similar prayer.
+With the similarity to the Church of the Good Chalice, the witch’s residence appears to serve the same role as that old church in Yharnam.
+This explains the fancy bridge connecting two elevated platforms in the main atrium — it is an ambo for the hooded preachers to interact with their congregation from on high.
+The message is clear: the witches alone can ensure the health and safety of Hemwick.
+As shown in their boss battle, they can use their arcane arts to heal and revive others, and the manor holds no shortage of beds for the sick.
+The elders preserve the old traditions and so continue to be looked toward for both temporal and spiritual guidance even after the ancestral blood has thinned and who-knows-how-many generations have passed, carrying on Pthumeru’s matriarchy in the process.

 If the Hintertombs lie just below the Forbidden Woods, then the same is likely to be true for neighboring Hemwick.
 And like those woods, there probably at least were breaks in the earth giving those fringe Pthumerians passage to above ground.
 Their new insular community would then develop around the cult of their witch elders.
 It is the townswomen we see handling burial, armed with saws, sickles, butcher knives, and mallets for dissecting the corpses beforehand.
 These grave women mirror the witches, who still carry a special tool for scooping out eyes from their sockets — and are clearly well-practiced.
 The biggest difference is that the grave women’s work seems geared toward harvesting body parts in general, likely for the witches.
 Dungeon offerings confirm that certain body parts lure excited eye collectors to other parts of the labyrinth, so the witches presumably want such corpse parts to use in their own rituals — freakish ceremonies they perform every night according to a Famitsu article.
 This rather cavalier treatment of the dead benefits them in other ways, too.

-One of the special materials needed needed for Holy Grail ceremonies.
+One of the special materials needed needed for Holy Grail rituals.

 A portion of the holy men whom the Treatment Church sacrificed for the sake of its search.
 It is said that the ruins keepers express a peculiar excitement toward a holy man’s corpse odor.